 - You may be in a lot of pain; that's fairly normal.
 But alert your doctor if the pain is unbearable.

-- Rest, drink lots of liquids, and always stay on top of your medicine dosages.
+- Rest, drink lots of liquids, and always stay on top of your medication dosages.

-- It may take anywhere from 2-6 weeks to recover.
+- It may take anywhere from two to six weeks to recover.

 - If you experience any difficulties or an abnormal amount of bleeding post-op, please call your doctor.